-Patrick has funded healthcare for 75 patients in 11 countries.
+Patrick has funded healthcare for 107 patients in 12 countries.

-Wilkes is a student from Haiti.
-He lives with his parents in a neighborhood of Port-au-Prince; he is studying business administration at a local university.
-Wilkes has a cardiac condition called patent ductus arteriosus.
-A hole exists between two of the main blood vessels that connect to the heart; blood leaks through this hole, leaving him weak and short of breath.
-Wilkes will fly to the United States to receive treatment.
-On September 20th, he will undergo cardiac surgery, during which Doctors will use a device attached to the end of catheter to plug the hole so that blood can no longer leak through it..
-Another organization, Baylor Scott and White Heart Hospital, is contributing $15000 to pay for surgery.
-Wilkes's family also needs help to fund the costs of surgery prep.
-The $1,500 bill covers labs, medicines, and checkup and followup appointments.
-It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Wilkes's family overseas.
-Wilkes said, "I am looking forward to having a normal heart and a new chance for my life!"
+Guy is an 8-year-old student from Haiti.
+Her lives with his parents and younger brother and sister in the outskirts of Port-au-Prince.
+He likes going to school and dressing up for church.
+Guy has a cardiac condition called atrial septal defect.
+A hole exists between the two upper chambers of his heart; blood leaks through this hole without properly circulating through his body, leaving him sickly and weak.
+Guy will fly to nearby Dominican Republic to receive treatment as the care he needs is not currently available in Haiti.
+On February 28th, he will undergo cardiac surgery, during which surgeons will sew a patch over the hole in his heart so that blood can no longer leak through it.
+Our medical partner, Haiti Cardiac Alliance, is contributing $8000 to help pay for his surgery.
+Guy's family also needs help to fund the costs of surgery prep.
+The $1,500 bill covers labs, medicines, and his check-up and follow-up appointments.
+It also supports passport obtainment and the social workers from our medical partner who will accompany Guy's family overseas.
+His mom is relieved that his surgery is finally happening and shared: "I am looking forward to seeing my son gaining weight and strength after his surgery!"